w3c/adpt/README.md

+# adpt work discontinued in favour of DAPT

+The work done here on adpt has been used at least in part as the basis for [DAPT](https://www.w3.org/TR/dapt/), under development by the [Timed Text Working Group](https://www.w3.org/AudioVideo/TT/#recent-activity).
+DAPT's scope additionally includes the creation of dubbing scripts.

+No further work is expected on ADPT.

 # adpt
 The Audio Description Profile of TTML2, by the [Timed Text Working Group](https://www.w3.org/AudioVideo/TT/#recent-activity) is a profile of TTML2 suitable for the scripting, voicing and audio mixing of audio descriptions for videos.